isgiddy/intro_to_turbulence/_sources/observing_turbulence.md

 \mathrm{Re} = \frac{DV}{\nu},
 $$

 named, the Reynolds number.
 For $\mathrm{Re}$ smaller than 1900  he found laminar flow, whereas for $\mathrm{Re}$ larger than 2000, the flow shoed a transition to irregular turbulent motions.
-The Reynolds number describes the ration of turbulent diffusivity to molecular diffusivity.
+The Reynolds number describes the ratio of turbulent diffusivity to molecular diffusivity.

+The Richardson number, $\frac{N^2}{S^2}$, the ratio of background vertical stratification to background vertical shear, quantifies the capacity of a flow to overcome buoyancy suppression and turbulent eddies to form.
+Typically, a water parcel with a Richardson number of less than 0.25 will have the potential to develop turbulent overturns.

+One can use the Buoyancy Reynolds number to quantify turbulence intensity (energetic capacity of a stratified flow to develop overturns) given knowledge of the turbulence dissipation rate and vertical stratification, where $Re_b = \frac{\varepsilon}{\nu N^2}$.
+Typically, $Re_b \leq 20$ is laminar flow, $Re_b \geq 200$ is turbulent.

-It also describes the ratio of small to large structures.
+The Reynolds number also describes the ratio of small to large structures.
 Recall da Vinci's sketch.
 Highly turbulent fluids will have a large Reynolds number because the number of small structures will be much greater than the number of large structures.

 ## In the ocean